skywoman/dti-workshops/README.md

-# dti-workshops
+# Skywoman Design & Tech Incubator Workshops
-Notes, design docs and other artifacts from Skywoman DTI workshops and early-stage projects.
+For now, this is just a place to store public meeting notes, design documents, prototypes and other artifacts related to early-stage projects, workshops, hackathons, play dates, etc.